NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/common/service-install-output-and-backend.md

 java -jar java-backend-example-X.X.X.jar
 ```

-Please note that service generate and populate skill-service with sample data so it may take few minutes to start.
+Please note that the service generates and populates the skill-service with sample data so it may take few minutes to start.
 You will know the service is running when the following line appears on standard out:
 ```bash
 o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8090 (http) with context path ''
 ```

-On start ``java-backend-example`` populates ``skills-service`` with a sample project called Movies.
+On start, ``java-backend-example`` populates ``skills-service`` with a sample project named Movies.
-Once it starts logout from the dashboard and log back in as
+Once it starts, logout from the dashboard and log back in as
 - username=bill@email.org
 - password=password
 and explore the sample Movies project.